 ENS 1116 - Introduction to Exercise Science & Health Promotion

 Historical, theoretical, ethical and philosophical foundations of exercise science and health promotion, including an emphasis on role, responsibilities, work settings and future trends and challenges of the profession.
 Studying epidemiology and health, exercise physiology, systems approach to study of exercise science.

 ENS 1118 - Lifetime Physical Fitness & Wellness

 This course provides an overview of the concepts of physical fitness, conditioning principles and appropriate exercise and health practices with application to lifelong fitness and wellness.
 Course includes lecture and physical fitness testing.

-Students will learn to apply fundraising and budgeting concepts in the world of sport.
-Students will develop an understanding of fundraising and budgeting plans and how they are applied to different sports teams and sport environments.
-The topic of finance will support course discussions.
+Students will learn to apply business and budgeting concepts in the world of exercise science.
+Students will develop an understanding of budgeting, legal and ethical considerations, financing and marketing and how they are applied within the fitness environment.

 ENS 1214 - Personal & Community Health Behavior